 The Shields-Bishop Funeral Home in Greenfield is in charge of arrangements.
 Please leave online condolences at shields-bishopfh.com

-To plant a tree in memory of James Lloyd Plogger, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Lloyd Plogger, please visit our floral store.

 American Cancer Society